\"Writing.Com

 Jack got up, grabbed the bottle, and left his cards behind.
 A surge of excitement came over him as he wondered.
 Maybe this was it.
 Maybe, this was the break he had been waiting for.

-He reached Billy and took the message from his hand.
+He reached Billy and pulled a long swig of the bottle before taking the message from the boy's hand.
 His eyes widened as he read.

 "Is it big, Mr. Diamond?"
 Billy asked looking up at Jack with a wry grin pulling up on the corners of his mouth.